 #9: The Forest Dogtrot — Where Your Dog Finally Gets Her Own Wing

-Picture this: you open the back door and your golden bolts straight into the trees, loops back, shakes leaves all over the entryway, and still expects to curl up on your linen sofa.
-Yeah.
-Me too.
+Picture this: you open the back door and your golden dog bolts straight into the trees loops back and shakes leaves all over the entryway and still wants to curl up on your linen sofa. me too.

-This dogtrot design is exactly what we both need.
-Two cedar-clad pavilions connected by an open-air breezeway — one side for living, one side for sleeping — with a low-pitched standing-seam metal roof and a stacked stone chimney anchoring the whole thing to the forest floor.
-Your dog gets a natural decompression corridor between zones.
-You get mud contained to one entry point.
+One of the best and most practical dogtrot designs I have ever seen.
+It features two cedar-clad pavilions connected by an open-air breezeway.
+One side of the breezeway for living, the other side for sleeping.
+A low-pitched standing-seam metal roof and a stacked stone chimney hold down the dogtrot to the forest floor.
+The dog gets a natural decompression corridor between zones, and you keep the mud contained to one entry point.

-Keep the roofline overhang at least 24 inches on all sides.
-It shades the glass, cuts glare, and keeps the breezeway dry even during a summer storm.
+Keep the overhang of the roof at least 24 inches on all sides.
+This shades the glass and cuts glare and keeps the breezeway dry even during a summer storm.

 📸 Photo credit: Instagram @lmbuildingdesign